mr-c/csc-user-guide/docs/data/sensitive-data/index.md

 ### [Accessing SD Services](./sd-access.md)
+Using the my.csc.fi portal set up a user account and complete the following steps to access the services.

 * [For research data processing](./sd-access.md#processing-sensitive-research-data)
 * [For register data processing under the Act on Secondary use](./sd-access.md#processing-register-data-under-the-act-on-secondary-use)